souravjha12345678-cpu/ecommerce-sales-dashboard-power-bi/README.md

 The dashboard was developed to answer the following business questions:

-- What is the overall sales and profit performance?
+- How is the business performing overall?
 - Which customer segment contributes the most revenue?
-- Which product categories and products perform best?
+- Which product categories generate the highest sales?
-- Which regions generate the highest sales?
+- Which products are the top and bottom performers?
-- What are the top and bottom performing products?
+- How does sales performance vary across regions?
-- How does customer purchasing behavior vary across segments?
+- What are the purchasing patterns of customers?

 ---